-- England: All adults in England are now considered to have agreed to be an organ donor when they die unless they have recorded a decision not to donate or are in an excluded group. - Wales: As in England, the legislation for Wales is 'deemed consent'.
-This means that if a person hasn't registered an organ and tissue donation decision, they will be considered to have no objection to becoming a donor. - Scotland: There is an opt-in system for organ and tissue donation.
-However, legislation to introduce a 'deemed authorisation system' (a type of opt-out system) will be introduced in March 2021.
+All adults in England, Wales, Scotland and Northern Ireland are now considered to be an organ and tissue donor when they die, unless they have recorded a decision not to donate, or are in an excluded group.
+This means that if a person hasn't registered an organ and tissue donation decision, they will be considered to have no objection to becoming a donor.